zalo/libsm64-three/README.md

       <img src="https://img.shields.io/github/license/zalo/libsm64-three" title="License: Apache V2"></a>-->  <!-- No idea what license this should be! -->
 </p>

+[!WARNING]
+This repo is non-functional at the moment and still a work-in progress.

 A simple testbed for running libsm64 in the browser.

  # Building